Our History | All Girls Schools | St Mary’s Colchester

 Also in 1973, to allow for expansion of the school, St Mary’s purchased The Turrets, a Grade II-listed Gothic curiosity originally built in 1817 for the infamous Colchester Town Clerk Francis Smythies (1779-1840).
 The plastered brick, two-storey building with a cellar, attics, Gothic painted windows and beautiful ornate plasterwork ceilings and castle-style doors provided excellent classroom accommodation.
 Please download the booklet and watch the video below to find out more about the history of The Turrets:

-Take a look at the Turrets and learn about its history and how it forms part of St Mary’s Senior School
+Take a look at the Turrets and learn about its history and how it forms part of St Mary’s Senior School.

 After eight years, Miss Wake retired and Mrs Mouser became Principal in September 1981.
 As numbers continued to grow, the school began to search for a suitable building for the infant and junior girls.
 Collier House in Stanway, formerly a Victorian rectory and Dr Barnardo’s home, fitted the bill perfectly and was purchased in 1982.
 With great care, the building was altered and ready for the infant classes to begin the autumn term in the new building.